H3L3Kdh0riA/THM_Anonymous_Playground_CTF_DecryptTool/README.md

-# Tryhackme Anonymous Playground CTF - Password Decrypt Tool
+# Tryhackme Anonymous Playground CTF - DecryptTool
 This tool decrypts username and password for the ssh access to the virtual machine in the Tryhackme Anonymous Playground CTF Room.<br>

 #Prerequisites